devGod1994/brickellpaymentgateway-plugin/README.txt

 * Fixed undefined variable notice "params_string".

 = 2.0.4 =
-* Implemented a tweak to the "WooCommerce Sequential Order Numbers"-support which should fix any problems with WooCommerce PensoPay + Sequential order numbers.
+* Implemented a tweak to the "WooCommerce Sequential Order Numbers"-support which should fix any problems with WooCommerce BrickellPay + Sequential order numbers.

 = 2.0.3 =
 * Fixing issues with cardtypelocks